443eb9/bevy_entitiles/README.md

 - Supports up to 4 rendered layers* in one tilemap.

 *\* Rendered layer means the layer that will be **rendered**.
-You can insert as much layers as you want, but only the 4 top layers will be rendered.*
+You can insert as many layers as you want, but only the 4 top layers will be rendered.*

 ## References